Politic.

 “We don’t know.”

-A calculated answer
+A calculated answer to a question

-that begged for more.
+that begs for more.

 To answer plainly is to risk position.